 Moreover, the COVID-19 pandemic served as a catalyst, accelerating the adoption of digital technologies to enable remote work, enhance supply chain resilience, and facilitate online customer interactions.
-As a result, digital transformation is expected to grow at a CAGR of 16.5% (2023-27), underscoring its indispensable role in the modern business landscape.
+As a result, digital transformation is expected to grow at a CAGR of 13.3% (2025 to 2030), underscoring its indispensable role in the modern business landscape.
 This growth trend is expected to continue as businesses recognize that digital transformation is not merely an option but an imperative for future success.
 Digital transformation serves as a catalyst for modernizing businesses, leading to enhanced efficiencies, heightened profitability, and an improved customer experience.
 Digital transformation contributes to boosting Return on Equity (ROE) through strategic levers such as sustainable cost reduction and a focus on customer-centric approaches.
 While the effects on profitability may require time for integration and validation, a thorough analysis underscores its potential to enhance enterprise performance in the long run.
-The United States will account for 35.8% of worldwide DX spending in 2023
+The United States continues to account for more than 35% of worldwide DX spending.

-CAGR (2023-27)-3579 16.5% 3053 2622 2254 1940 1661 1428 1176 2020 (A) 2021 (A) 2022 (A) 2023 (E) 2024 (F) 2025 (F) 2026 (F) 2027 (F)
+2020 (A) 2021 (A) 2022 (A) 2023 (A) 2024 (E) 2025 (F) 2026 (F) 2027 (F) 2028 (F) 2029 (F) 2030 (F)

-Exhibit 10: Spend on Digital Transformation Globally, CY 2020-27, USD Billion
+Spend on Digital Transformation Globally, 2020 to 2030, USD billion